jonegil/gui-with-gio/egg_timer/01_empty_window.md

 ## Well done!

 Well done!
 We've covered lots of ground and laid down some solid foundations.
 From here we will buid on those, and go deeper into the details where needed.
-And if it feels a but much, don't sweat details, as long as you have a feel for the forest we'll examine individual trees in the chapters to come.
+And if it feels a bit much, don't sweat details, as long as you have a feel for the the big picture.
+Telescope, not microscope.

 Ready for the next one?
 Let's roll!